 Deployments using a uniform storage access configuration essentially have failover-less maintainance of operations.
 In the event of an array failure, or a replication link failure causing one array to stop I/O service, the hosts experience only the loss of some storage paths but continue using other paths to the available array.
 There is no storage failover process for the storage administrator to execute and your workload simply keeps on running.

 Purity ActiveCluster – It’s all About Simplicity

-And to all of those out there who continue to pay $100,000s of Dollars / Euros / Pounds / Yen for each stretch cluster instance – it’s time to have a conversation with your vendor about a better way!
+And to all of those out there who continue to pay $100,000s of Dollars / Euros / Pounds / Yen for stretch clustering instances – it’s time to have a conversation with your vendor about a better way!